E-IckArt/template-laravel-11-docker/README.md

 cp .env.example .env
 ```

-2 - Update `.env` file with your own configuration
+2 - Update `.env`, `devcontainer.json` and `docker-compose.yml` file with your own configuration.
+Be careful with the names you give, they must be the same from one file to another.
+💡 Use the find and replace function of your editor.

 ```shell
 cp .env.example .env
 ```

 3 - Create an alias for the sail command